Safe Human-Robot collaboration

 John Oyekan is a Chartered Engineer (CEng) and Senior Lecturer in Human-Centred AI for Autonomous Manufacturing in the Department of Computer Science.
 He was previously a Lecturer in Digital Manufacturing at the University of Sheffield.
 He received a Ph.D degree in Computer Science and Electronic Engineering from the University of Essex as well as a MSc Robotics and Embedded Systems from same.
 Prior to the University of Sheffield, he was an Engineer at the Manufacturing Technology Centre in Coventry were he developed software architectures and algorithms for Autonomous Systems and a Research Fellow at Cranfield University carrying out research in Manufacturing Informatics.

-He has over 3 years experience working in industry and his work is characterised by both fundamental and applied research in collaboration with partners in the automotive, aerospace and manufacturing sectors.
-He has over 30 publications in the areas of swarm robotics, manufacturing informatics, bio-inspired algorithms and sensing.
+He has worked in a startup, government funded catapult, automotive industry and his work is characterised by both fundamental and applied research in collaboration with partners in the automotive, aerospace and manufacturing sectors.
+He is passionate about translating blue sky research and thinking into practical solutions for industry challenges.
+As an academic, he has over 40 publications in the areas of swarm robotics, manufacturing informatics, bio-inspired algorithms and sensing.

 ROBOTS & ARTIFICIAL INTELLIGENCE ALGORITHMS FOR MANUFACTURING SYSTEMS: